 In my case, I simply inserted the URLs to four recent articles of mine from the past several days.
 They included:

-Having tried it out, I can’t believe NotebookLM is generating more buzz than it is right now.
-This thing is scary good, and even generated a — I know I sound like a broken record here — very convincing-sounding podcast episode based on a user simply uploading the words “poop” and “fart” over and over again.
-Listen to the result, and marvel at the AI hosts musing out loud about whether we can find meaning in repetition, even by repeating words as stupid as these:
+Having tried it out, I can’t believe NotebookLM isn’t generating more buzz than it is right now.
+This thing is scary good, and even generated a — I know I sound like a broken record here — very convincing-sounding podcast episode based on one user simply uploading the words “poop” and “fart” over and over again.
+Listen to that result below, and marvel at the AI hosts musing out loud about whether we can find meaning in repetition, even by repeating words as stupid as these:

 The product was reportedly created with the help of author Steven Johnson (via Wired).
 Google says that the app can easily help you summarize your notes, allow you to search specific things in notes you’ve uploaded, and even create outlines for you using your notes.